- 3:00-4:30 p.m.

 - Is made available regardless of race, religion, sex, sexual orientation, gender identity, age, national origin, pregnancy, disability, or status of citizenship, family, and military service

-The Commission receives staff support from the Town and Village Community Development Departments and other departments as needed.
+The Commission receives staff support from both Town and City Community Development Departments and other departments as needed.